Postgraduate Certificate in Ocean Bathymetry at the University of New Hampshire, USA (2024-2025)

 In order to broaden the GEBCO community and to encourage more younger scientists and hydrographers to become involved in mapping the ocean floor, GEBCO and the Nippon Foundation established the Postgraduate Certificate in Ocean Bathymetry (PCOB) at the University of New Hampshire (UNH), USA.
 Students who have completed the course have returned to their home organisations where they apply the skills and knowledge they acquired on the course to build capacity within their own country.

-Find out more from project pages at the Center for Coastal and Ocean Mapping (CCOM) at the University of New Hampshire.
+Find out more from Training Program pages at the Center for Coastal and Ocean Mapping (CCOM) at the University of New Hampshire.

 2. Eligibility and application process

 Housing.
-Graduate Students normally live on campus at Babcock Hall.
-This residence is for single students only.
+Graduate Students normally live on /near campus with accommodation for single students only.
 Accommodation for married students is not plentiful in the Durham area.
-Applicants are strongly advised not to bring family with them.
+Applicants are strongly advised not to bring family with them initially.
 The cost of housing and subsistence must be paid directly by the student.

 3. Finances and fees

-Tuition and fees will be paid directly by the Training Project.
-In addition to the tuition and fees, the Training Project will also provide each selected student with
+Tuition and fees will be paid directly by the Training Program.
+In addition to the tuition and fees, the Training Program will also provide each selected student with

 - Computer hardware, software and textbooks necessary to complete the course.